Red Light Therapy For Testosterone

 The report, which was published in the Nepal Medical College Journal stated that the two hormones that produce natural sex steroids and testosterone in mammals, which are the Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) were increased within a 70-day timeframe after the application of red light therapy.

-Aside from running researches on laboratory rats, researchers also studied the impact of natural light on boar sperm and the motility of dogs.
+Researchers also studied the impact of natural light on boar sperm and the motility of dogs.
 The outcomes further laid credence to the established notion that red light therapy improves testosterone levels in both humans (males) and mammals.
 [11, 12]

 Light Therapy Could Be the Ultimate Solution to Male Testosterone Issues